Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Background

-\paragraph{Wasserstein Barycentres} Given $\ell$ measures $(\mu_1, ..., \mu_\ell)$ and weights $(\lambda_1, ..., \lambda_\ell)$ summing to 1, the Wasserstein-2 barycentre \citep{agueh11_barycentre} is defined as $\nu^* = \argmin_\nu \sum_i \lambda_i W_2^2(\mu_i, \nu).$ There are many ways to define \textit{entropy-regularised} Wasserstein barycentres (see the Appendix for an overview).
+\paragraph{Connection to Wasserstein barycentres} There are many ways to define \textit{entropy-regularised} Wasserstein barycentres (see Appendix \ref{app:background} for an overview).
 The work of \citet{chizat2023doublyreg} unifies several of these, combining $\eps$-regularised OT costs with an entropic penalty term on the barycentre weighted by $\tau$. \citet{noble2023treebased} show that the following doubly-regularised barycentre problem

 is recovered from the TreeSB setting by considering a star-shaped tree with fixed marginals on the leaves and cost function $c(x_{0:\ell}) = \sum_{i=1}^\ell \lambda_i \lVert x_0 - x_i \rVert_2^2.$